 Nikko Blue hydrangeas bloom on old wood

 Old wood is quite simply, last year’s wood.
-Hydrangeas that bloom on old wood set their buds on stalks that have been on the plant since last summer.
-These type of hydrangeas set their flower buds for the following year sometime in August, September or October.
+Hydrangeas that bloom on old wood set their flower buds on stalks that have been on the plant since last summer.
+This generally occurs sometime in August, September or October.

-Hydrangeas that bloom on old wood include the Mophead, Big Leaf and Lacecap types (Hydrangea macrophylla) as well as Oakleaf hydrangeas (Hydrangea quercifolia).
-These are the varieties that, until recently, were most commonly found in gardens.
+Hydrangeas that bloom on old wood include the Mophead, Big Leaf and Lacecap types as well as Oakleaf varieties.
+These are the kinds of shrubs that, until recently, were most commonly found in gardens.

 Oakleaf hydrangea is recognizable by its foliage that resembles oak leaves

 Knowing when and what to prune is key to protecting next year’s blooms on these magnificent plants.
-Remember that for hydrangeas blooming on old wood, the more old wood you take, the less the floral display will be next summer.
-These shrubs generally need little pruning, but if you must, your hydrangeas will thank you if you follow these simple steps:
+Most importantly, the more old wood you take, the less of a floral display there will be next summer.
+As a rule, these shrubs need little pruning.
+But if you must, your hydrangeas will thank you if you follow these simple steps:

 - Immediately after flowering and no later than July, remove flowering stems back to a pair of healthy buds.

 - Prune out weak or winter-damaged stems in later winter or early spring by cutting out no more than 1/3 of the oldest stalks, taking them down to ground level.